Most business leaders spend the majority of their time negotiating. This includes:

 1. Define the Problem

 The first step to any successful negotiation is to get both sides to agree on what the problem actually is.
 For instance, salary negotiations with an employee should be framed in the context of the company operating as a whole – not just the employee’s personal needs, and not just yours.
 What will make the entire system work better?
 When a manager is in charge of an operating unit, it can sometimes help to frame negotiations in the context of that entire unit.
 If the entire salary budget is $1m, ask the manager how they think the entire pool should be divided.
-Framing a negotiation in a broader business context will help align the goals of all parties and allow you to work toward common ground.
+Framing a negotiation in a broader business context will help align the goals of all parties and allow you to work from a common ground.

 2. Attend to the Drivers – Yours and Theirs

 Knowing what drives the other side’s behaviour is very helpful.
 In salary negotiations with an employee, for example, you know the person is after the most money they can get, but what else is driving their side of the negotiation?
-There are dozens of desires that drive human behaviour, including being right, being important, respect, influence, and making a difference, to name a few.
+There are dozens of desires that drive human behaviour including being right, being important, having respect, having influence, and making a difference, to name a few.
 Thinking beyond what they are asking for financially to get to the heart of what really motivates them is a critical step in the negotiation process.

 A more advanced tactic is to determine what is motivating you.
 Sure, you want to pay as little as possible to get the job done effectively, but what drives your behaviour in the negotiations?
 Are you simply impatient to complete the deal?
 Is it more important that they like you than what you pay them?
 Maybe feeling important is your key driver.
 Awareness of your own drivers and identifying when they are at play in the negotiation will allow you to make more rational and tactical choices.